 Have you used herbs or herbal supplements as part of your personal health strategy?
 Have you been concerned about herbs and drug interactions?
 There’s a reference book that can help you sort things out, regardless of whether you’re an herbalist.

 A while back I heard a presentation on herbalism, and they mentioned the American Herbal Products Association’s Botanical Safety Handbook, Second Edition.
 It deals with herbs and drug interactions, among other things.
 I thought I should bring it to your attention.

 This is a big book–nearly 1,100 pages, covering over 500 herbs and botanicals–and it’s not inexpensive.
 If you’re serious about practicing herbalism, you’ll want a copy for yourself.
 Or if you’re part of a prepper community, your group could go in together to purchase this book for your medical library.

-This revised edition has been out a couple of years now.
+This revised edition has been out a while now.
 It’s been edited by Zoë Gardner and Michael McGuffin.
 Here’s How it’s described on Amazon.com.

 - Classification of each herb with both a safety rating and a drug interaction rating

 - More references listed for each individual herb, vetted for accuracy

 - Specific information on adverse events reported in clinical trials or case reports

 - Safety-related pharmacology and pharmacokinetics of each herb, including drug interactions